ThomasTJdev/nim_xiaomi/README.md

 # Write to a device
-To write to a device, we need to exchange an encrypted key with the gateway based on a ever-changing token.
+To write to a device, we need to exchange an encrypted key with the gateway based on an ever-changing token.
 We are utilizing nimcrypto AES CBC 128 to do this.

 ## Gateway password